 Can I get one in each finger?

 You could, but we feel it is unnecessary to do so.
 Having one or ten magnets won’t change whether or not you feel the magnetic fields.
-One magnet is enough.
-The nature of the way your brain interprets the sensation is such that it will feel as if your entire hand is sensing the field.
+One magnet is usually enough.
+Some people report that it feels as if their entire hand is sensing the field and not just the one finger.
 A second magnet in another finger in the same hand may give you a more “3D” sensation when you detect the fields.
 Some people like to have a magnet in each hand, while others prefer to have a “control” or non-magnetic-sensing hand if they are unsure if the vibration they are sensing is truly an electromagnetic field.

 Can I get more than one in a finger?

 No. This was tried in early testing and it proved to be unsuccessful, because the magnets are attracted to each other and will crush the skin between them, and as such we will not implant more than one magnet in a single finger.

 Why do you recommend the ring finger?